This Airport Guide covers the international airside (passengers-only) zone of Ninoy Aquino International Airport’s Terminal 3.

 SEATS AND BOARDING GATES

-The passenger waiting areas and boarding gates are all on Level 3, together with retail and dining.
+The passenger waiting areas and boarding gates are all on Level 3, alongside retail and dining.

 Charging points are few and far between.
 Those that do exist are inconveniently set up as standalone stations (like the one shown below) rather than being fitted into or next to the seats.